smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * FvSvc (nvfvsdksvc_x64.exe,FrameViewSDK) allows statistics overlay
 #
 * you can also just install FrameView App by itself its lightweight
 ---
 ---
 ---
-## 🟩 frame latency stuff:
-* Maximum Pre-Rendered Frames/Low Latency Mode/Future Frame Rendering/Nvidia Reflex
-* your goal should be to have no more than 9ms latency in your frame times
-* games without reflex will need low latency mode on ultra to work properly with sync modes (rarely ultra can cause stutter/lag on some API)
-* if you are not using syncs/low latency mode ultra/reflex then use -2 fps frame cap of max hz and low latency mode on(Maximum Pre-Rendered Frames 1, or low latency mode off and Maximum Pre-Rendered Frames 1 threw 8 in nvidiaProfileInspector)
----
----
----